 If you have a regular menstrual cycle and get your period about every 28 days, you will probably miss your first period around 15 to 17 DPO if you’re pregnant.
-For most women, missing their period is the first big symptom of pregnancy.
+For most people, missing their period is the first big symptom of pregnancy.

-There is, however, a big symptom of pregnancy that you might have already experienced by 15 DPO: implantation bleeding.
-Although not every woman experiences implantation bleeding, if it does occur, it’s one of the earliest and most important signs of pregnancy.
+You probably won’t experience many pregnancy symptoms at 15 DPO.
+There is, however, a symptom of pregnancy that you might have already experienced by 15 DPO: implantation bleeding.
+Although not everyone experiences implantation bleeding, if it does occur, it’s one of the earliest signs of pregnancy.
 Implantation bleeding happens when a fertilized egg travels down to your uterus and burrows into your uterine lining.
 This process is called implantation, and it can cause some mild bleeding.

 It’s also possible that your ovulation was delayed, which could result in a late period.
-Additionally, research shows that up to 10 precent of fertilized eggs haven’t implanted into the uterine lining by the first day of a missed period.
+Additionally, research shows that up to 10 percent of fertilized eggs haven’t implanted into the uterine lining by the first day of a missed period.

-A lot of women who are trying to conceive would love to see a big fat positive pregnancy test result by 15 DPO.
+A lot of people who are trying to conceive would love to see a big fat positive pregnancy test result by 15 DPO.
 But in some cases, your results will be more subtle, and you’ll only be able to see a faint line.

 A faint positive can mean that you’re indeed pregnant, but your hCG levels are still too low to show up clearly on the test.
 In other cases, a faint line can be an evaporation line.